 So, the difference between Hybrid Boot and Hibernation is the data that's saved for a faster system start.

 Hybrid Boot reduced the startup time on systems to about 20 seconds according to Windows 8 News.
 It is too early to say if this is an average figure or achieved with high-end Solid State Disks or Raid setups.

 It seems however as if all Windows 8 users could benefit from reduced startup times if Microsoft makes the decision to keep the feature included in the operating system.

 Multi-boot computer users will notice a downside of Hybrid Boot: The boot manager of the system is not displayed if Windows 8 was shut down with Hybrid Boot enabled.

 That's why there is an option to disable Hybrid Boot in Windows 8.
 The feature can be disabled in the Control Panel under Power Options.

 Keep in mind that the information that we currently have may change at anytime during development.
 We keep you posted.

-In other news: The Windows 8 Enterprise edition will feature an option to run the operating system from a portable drive (see Windows 8 Portable Workspace Allows OS To Run From USB).
+In other news: The Windows 8 Enterprise edition will feature an option to run the operating system from a portable drive.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.